kenyee/requery-wiki/Android.md

 ###ParcelConverter

 ParcelConverter is a builtin [Converter](http://requery.github.io/javadoc/io/requery/Converter.html) that allows you to easily store Android's Parcelable objects into a SQLite BLOB column.
-Simple example of storing an Android Parcelable Location object in an Entity.
+Here's an example of storing an Android Parcelable Location object in an Entity:

 First define the converter: